tobbelobb/linc/README.md

-The Eigen library is MPL2.0 licensed and can be found here: https://gitlab.com/libeigen/eigen The Spdlog library is MIT licensed, and can be found here: https://github.com/gabime/spdlog The Doctest library is MIT licensed and can be found here: https://github.com/onqtam/doctest The SI library is MIT licensed and can be found here: https://github.com/bernedom/SI
+The Eigen library is MPL2.0 licensed and can be found here: https://gitlab.com/libeigen/eigen The Spdlog library is MIT licensed, and can be found here: https://github.com/gabime/spdlog The Doctest library is MIT licensed and can be found here: https://github.com/onqtam/doctest